 - perineural extension should be sought

-Post radiotherapy fibrosis can be distinguished from recurrent / residual tumour on MR if the fibrosis is mature.
-In such cases fibrotic scarring is of low signal intensity on T2 and does not demonstrate enhancement.
-Early fibrotic change cannot be distinguished from residual / recurrent tumour as both may be hyperintense on T2 and demonstrate enhanement 3.
+Post-radiotherapy fibrosis can be distinguished from a recurrent or a residual tumor on MR if the fibrosis is mature.
+In such cases, fibrotic scarring is of low signal intensity on T2 and does not demonstrate enhancement.
+Early fibrotic change cannot be distinguished from a residual/recurrent tumor, as both may be hyperintense on T2 and demonstrate enhancement 3.

 Treatment and prognosis

 On imaging alone, nasopharyngeal carcinomas appear similar to other primary nasopharyngeal malignancies.
-Tumours of the skull base should also be included in the differential, especially when significant bony involvement is present.
+Tumors of the skull base should also be included in the differential, especially when significant bony involvement is present.

 The differential for a small mass confined to the mucosal space includes: